-The United States had difficulty raising money for the pedestal, and many feared that the US would not be able to meet its commitment and the project would be canceled.
+The United States had difficulty raising money for the pedestal, and many feared that the US would be unable to meet its commitment and that the project would be canceled.
 However, Joseph Pulitzer and others worked to promote a fundraising campaign that attracted donors.
-He attracted over one hundred and twenty thousand contributors, most who gave less than a dollar.
-The first poem read at the inaugural fundraiser was Esther Scol's The New Colossus.
-In later years, the poem would be inscribed at Liberty Island and its powerful lines about immigration gave a voice to the Statue of Liberty.
+He attracted over one hundred and twenty thousand contributors, most of whom gave less than a dollar.
+The first poem read at the inaugural fundraiser was "The New Colossus" by Emma Lazarus.
+In later years, the poem would be inscribed at Liberty Island, and its powerful lines about immigration gave a voice to the Statue of Liberty.

 Lady Liberty was created to mimic Libertas, the Roman goddess of freedom.
-She also holds a tabula ansata, a tablet evoking the law, inscribed with the date, July 4, 1776, the day that the United States declared her independence from Great Britain.
-The statue's official name is Liberty Enlightening the World, with her torch representing the most important symbol, enlightenment.
+She also holds a tabula ansata, a tablet evoking the law, inscribed with the date July 4, 1776, the day that the United States declared her independence from Great Britain.
+The statue's official name is "Liberty Enlightening the World," with her torch representing the most important symbol, enlightenment.
 The original torch was removed in 1984, and it was replaced with a copper torch covered in 24K gold to reflect the sunlight during the day and is lit by floodlights at night.
-Though they are not visible from the ground, Lady Liberty's feet are surrounded by broken chains symbolizing breaking free from tyranny and servitude.
-Many also believe that the seven spikes on her crown represent the seven seas and seven continents.
-Lady Liberty faces the southeast, serving as a welcoming face for arriving ships, and a symbol of freedom and liberty to all.
+Though they are not visible from the ground, Lady Liberty's feet are surrounded by broken chains symbolizing "breaking free from tyranny and servitude."
+Many also believe the seven spikes on her crown represent the seven seas and seven continents.
+Lady Liberty faces the southeast, serving as a welcoming face for arriving ships and a symbol of the United States and its grandest aspiration to provide liberty and justice for all.

 Edward Berenson, The Statue of Liberty: A Transatlantic Story (New Haven & London: Yale University Press, 2012